vokeit-oss/ng-i18n-aot-loader/README.md

 ## How to use it
-Install the package and define it as a pre-loader in your webpack config:
+Install the package `npm install @actra-development/actra-ng-i18n-loader` and define it as a pre-loader in your webpack config:
 ```
 module: {
     rules: [